MegaManSec/JoshuaHu/_posts/2023-10-01-gaining-root-with-logrotate-sudo-ubuntu.md

 The scenario is this: a brand new Ubuntu 22.04 server has an account which is restricted to running `sudo logrotate *`.
 Can we get root?
 Short answer: Yes.
 I couldn't find much online about this type of exploitation of logrotate, so let's document something for future use.

-P.S: This seems like the type of thing that people who create CTFs might be interested in.
-It seems like some fun.

 ---

 Note: as mentioned, the _user_ is limited to _only_ running `sudo logrotate *` either through some `rbash`  setup, or an ssh _authorized_keys_ ForceCommand which limits execution -- the _user_ cannot run anything other than `sudo logrotate`: